Lavrikov/deepecg/README.md

 ![alt text](./documents/__results___31_23.png)

+fig.1 Other rhythm correctly predicted

 ![fig.2 Normal sinus rhythm correctly predicted](./documents/__results___31_29.png)

+fig.2 Normal sinus rhythm correctly predicted

-It is quite clear example of activation mape.
+It is quite clear example of activation map.
 You can clearly see at fig.2 that a mess area of the ECG has lower importance then others.
+Fig 1. also represents visually remarkable maximum area correlated with an ECG beats interruption.
 Not everything areas so easy to explane.